Skip to Content

 Get help

 Uncovering assets takes time, work, and experience.
-If suspicions about hidden assets are serious enough then a forensic accountant may be called in, particularly in high-asset cases.
+If suspicions about hidden assets are serious enough, then a forensic accountant may be called in, particularly in high-asset cases.
 The most important point, however, is that any suspicions should be taken to a professional, such as an attorney, right away.
-Snooping through an ex-spouse’s records and correspondence, for example, maybe tempting, but it could also be illegal, thus potentially compromising the hope of any hidden assets ever being uncovered.
+Snooping through an ex-spouse’s records and correspondence, for example, may be tempting, but it could also be illegal, thus potentially compromising the hope of any hidden assets ever being uncovered.

 Family law